madusula/engineeringtest/README.md

 All the unit tests for part one of task one is inside the folder tests in the project folder.

-index.php is a webbased interfase created for running the script or task 1.1.
+index.php is a webbased interfase created for running the script of task 1.1.